Kingxukai/linux/Documentation/core-api/genericirq.rst

 Public Functions Provided
 =========================

-This chapter contains the autogenerated documentation of the kernel API functions which are exported.
+This chapter contains the woke autogenerated documentation of the woke kernel API functions which are exported.

 .. kernel-doc:: kernel/irq/manage.c